-The current analysis indicates the solvent has 91% of its nominal modifier and 23% of its suppressor (TiDG), but it has slightly higher levels of IsoparTML (102%) relative to the standard.
-The MaxCalix concentration has dropped after the June solvent trim addition and it is currently at 95% of its nominal level.
-The TiDG, MaxCalix, modifier, and IsoparTML levels are expected to trend downward with time.
-Based on the September sample, it is recommended that a solvent trim should be added to the solvent to restore the relevant components to their nominal levels.
+The current analysis indicates the solvent has 92% of its nominal modifier and 93% of its suppressor (TiDG), but it has a nominal level of IsoparTML (100%) relative to the standard.
+The MaxCalix concentration is at 92% of its nominal level.
+The TiDG, MaxCalix, modifier, and IsoparTML amounts are expected to trend downward with time but at different rates.
+Based on the November sample, the solvent did not require any further trim addition.